AnnabelLarge/EvolPairHMMore/unitTests/README.txt

+TESTING likelihood calculation in utils.training_testing_fns Creating DataLoader for test set with ['FiveSamp'] [SUB TEST PASSED] conditional logprob as expected

+Creating DataLoader for test set with ['FiveSamp'] [SUB TEST PASSED] joint logprob as expected

-TESTING likelihood calculation in utils.training_testing_fns Creating DataLoader for test set with ['FiveSamp'] [PASSED] correct likelihood calculation for all single models [PASSED] correct recipe for adding mixture weights and logsumexp-ing
+[PASSED] correct likelihood calculation for all single models Creating DataLoader for test set with ['FiveSamp'] [PASSED] correct likelihood calculation for only scoring substitution sites [PASSED] correct recipe for adding mixture weights and logsumexp-ing